joouha/euporie/docs/pages/installation.rst

       .. code-block:: console

-         $ pip install euporie
+         $ pip install --user euporie

-If you want to try the latest and potentially unstable unreleased changes, you can install euporie from git:
+If you want to try the latest, potentially unstable, unreleased changes, you can install euporie from git:

 .. tab-set::